Home / Journals / BIOCELL / Vol.36, No.3, 2012

 BIOCELL, Vol.36, No.3, pp. 133-142, 2012, DOI:10.32604/biocell.2012.36.133

 Abstract Trypanosoma brucei is a protozoan flagellate that causes African sleeping sickness.
 Flagellar function in this organism is critical for life cycle progression and pathogenesis, however the regulation of flagellar motility is not well understood.
 The flagellar axoneme produces a complex beat through the precisely coordinated firing of many proteins, including multiple dynein motors.
 These motors are found in the inner arm and outer arm complexes.
 We are studying one of the inner arm dynein motors in the T. brucei flagellum: dynein-f.
-RNAi knockdown of genes for two components of dynein-f: DNAH10, the α heavy chain, and IC138, an intermediate chain,… More >
+RNAi knockdown of genes for two components of dynein-f: DNAH10, the α heavy chain,… More >

 • Open AccessOpen Access